-Actually, it makes a lot of sense to have your juvenile record expunged, if you can.
-Here's why: In most states, once your record is expunged, you can act as if those convictions never happened.
+In most states, once a criminal conviction is expunged, you can act as if that conviction never happened.
 The record is sealed and won't be released in response to, for example, a criminal background check by a prospective employer.
 And, the law allows you to say you do not have a criminal record, if that record has been expunged.

 Not every offense is eligible for expungement.
 In most states, however, if your offenses were minor, the crimes took place when you were a juvenile, and you have no subsequent adult convictions, you will be able to expunge your records by filing a petition asking the court to seal your record.
 (You may also have to pay a fee.)